anima-research/connectome-ts/docs/connectome-ts-reqs.md

 An outgoing VEIL delta can contain any number of the following operations (or it can be empty):

-1. Speak: Natural language dialogue from the agent (routed to the current focus by default, can override with explicit target)
+1. Speak: Natural language dialogue from the agent (routed to the active stream by default, can override with explicit target)
 2. Command (tool call): Structured tool invocations (also referred to as "action" throughout the codebase)
 3. Cycle request: a request to agent loop to schedule another LLM call immediately
 4. Inner thoughts: Agent's internal reasoning process